MichaelCWalsh7/Yurt-Index/README.md

 -  [Materialize](https://materializecss.com/): The Materialize framework definitely earns a credit in this README as more than just a basic framework.
 Their easy-to-use and style, responsive 'card' objects are a defining part of the project.
 It was also enjoyable to try a different framework to Bootstrap to compare the two.

--   [Luke Zhang](https://codepen.io/lukezhang/pen/JlImc): Luke Zhang's great work on tag css was fundamental in my implemntation of them in this project.
+-   [Luke Zhang](https://codepen.io/lukezhang/pen/JlImc): Big thanks Luke Zhang's great work on css tags, which was fundamental in my implementation of them in this project.
 It took some time just to style and recolur them so I can only imagine how many countless hours on the drawing board this CSS saved me.

 -   [Ankit Chaudhary/Stack Overflow](https://stackoverflow.com/questions/28034638/hide-div-on-certain-pages-using-jquery): This answer from Ankit Chaudhary on a Stack Overflow question from quite some time ago was very helpful in the JS that was used to change the Return to Home button on the home page so it took the user back to the top.